mcherry/IPList.macOS/README.md

 # Features
 * List all IP address in a network
+* Perform a DNS lookup on all IP addresses in a network
 * Perform a ping scan of a network to determine host availability
 * Perform a port scan of any network host to determine service availability
 * Perform a constant ping against a network host to monitor availability
 * Copy IP and port lists to the clipboard with a user defined delimiter
-* Change settings such as ping timeout, port scan timeout, and port list
+* User definable timeouts and port scanning list
 * Multithreaded for performance

 # Dependencies